Floyd Mayweather Sr.: Trainer

 Floyd Sr. over the offensive Roger was seen as logical), Floyd Jr. cited his uncle Roger's health issues, diabetes, and poor vision as rationale for the change.
 Sr. has remained the trainer of Jr. ever since and trained him to victory in his fight over Manny Pacquiao.

 Personal life

-Mayweather Sr. suffers from the lung disease sarcoidosis.
+Mayweather Sr. has the lung disease sarcoidosis.

 Floyd’s younger brother, Roger was WBC super featherweight and super lightweight champion.
 The youngest brother, Jeff, held the IBO super featherweight title.